miklosduma/vue-notification/README.md

 ### Groups

-If you are planning to use `notification` component for 2 or more completely different types of notifications (for example, authentication error messages in top center and generic app notifications in bottom-right corner) - you can specify `group` property which is essentially a name of notification holder.
+If you are planning to use `notification` component for 2 or more completely different types of notifications (for example, authentication error messages in top center and generic app notifications in bottom-right corner) - you can specify `group` property which is essentially a name of a notification holder.

 Example: